Brian Afanador: Personal life

 Afanador was born on March 6, 1997, and has one younger brother.
 He is the cousin of the table tennis Díaz sisters, Adriana, Melanie, Fabiola, and Gabriela.

-On August 23, 2020, Afanador announced he and his wife Noralis Soé Ruiz Lugo, a public relations professional, were expecting their first child together.
+On August 23, 2020, Afanador announced he and his partner Noralis Soé Ruiz Lugo, a public relations professional, were expecting their first child together.
 On September 25, they announced they were expecting a girl who was born on December 20, 2020, and named Antonella Isabelle.
-Afanador and Ruiz officially got married in February 2023.
+Afanador and Ruiz married in February 2023.
+They currently reside in Montpellier, France.